 - Presentations and posters

-- Grant reports, white papers, technical reports, and other 'grey literature'
+- Grant reports, white papers, technical reports, supplementary materials, and other 'grey literature'

 Contributors to Smith ScholarWorks do not transfer copyright to the college.
 Rather, by depositing content into the repository, contributors grant a non-exclusive right to preserve and distribute that submission.
 Contributors may elect to distribute their their work under a Creative Commons license, which allows readers to redistribute, modify, and create derivative works under certain conditions.
 A Creative Commons CC-BY license is the default for faculty publications covered by the Smith College Faculty Open Access Policy.

 Publication agreements with academic publishers generally involve transfer of copyright from the author to the publisher.
-The Smith College Faculty Open Access Policy automatically grants the college a license to all scholarly articles authored by faculty, allowing for the publication of the manuscript reflecting changes made during the peer-review process in the ScholarWorks repository.
+The Smith College Faculty Open Access Policy automatically grants the college a license to all scholarly articles authored by faculty, allowing for the publication of the accepted manuscript version in the ScholarWorks repository.
+The accepted manuscript version is the peer reviewed accepted manuscript before formatting for a particular published version.
 This license predates, and thus supersedes, other publication agreements.
 In cases where a publisher's agreement conflicts with the Open Access Policy, faculty are urged to work with the ScholarWorks staff to determine the most appropriate course of action (see FAQ for more information).
 For works not covered by the Smith Open Access Policy--including those by students or staff members--the contributor may work with ScholarWorks staff to determine whether the work may be included in ScholarWorks.

 Additionally, it is the responsibility of contributors to ensure that they are able to include any text, illustrations, or audiovisual materials under a third-party copyright, either by arranging copyright clearances with the original creator or by establishing that the use is permissible under the doctrine of fair use.